ZRiddle/PokeAlertsOnboarding/README.md

 ## Filtered List

-These Pokemon do not show up on any alerts right now
+These Pokemon do not show up on any alerts currently

 - Weedle
 - Kakuna